ecmwf/anemoi-graphs/docs/graphs/node_coordinates/npz_file.rst

          resolution: o48

-where `grids_definition_path` is the path to the folder containing the grids definition files and `resolution` is the resolution of the grid to use.
+where `grids_definition_path` is the path to the folder containing the grid definition files and `resolution` is the resolution of the grid to be used.

-By default, the grids file are supposed to be in the `grids` folder in the same directory as the recipe file.
-The grids definition files are expected to be name `"grid_{resolution}.npz"`.
+By default, the grid files are supposed to be in the `grids` folder in the same directory as the recipe file.
+The grid definition files are expected to be name `"grid_{resolution}.npz"`.

 .. note::